 Recommended by Erin from The Gal On The Go

-These beautiful larger-than-life pieces of art are usually found in the city center, so you won’t have to look too far to find one.
+These beautiful, larger-than-life art pieces are usually found in the city center, so you won’t have to look too far to find one.

 A classic wall mural to capture the moment is the “Greeting from San Diego” mural.

-Found at 4223 30th St., San Diego, CA 92104, painted on the outside of the Belching Beaver Brewery, the mural is a colorful array of San Diego landmarks showcased within each letter.
+Found at 4223 30th St., San Diego, CA 92104, painted outside the Belching Beaver Brewery, the mural is a colorful array of San Diego landmarks showcased within each letter.